NicolasRoever/bargaining_experiment/README.md

 These are the commands for the university server we are using to run the experiment.

+-  This command starts the server
+> ssh otree15@otree2.uni-koeln.de

 - First Stop the server

 - Remember that you need to be one folder above bargaining_experiment when you do the rsync command